 Woman challenges €130m home development in south Dublin

-Among claims are that council gave no, or inadequate, reasons for its decision to grant Cherrywood permission
+Among claims are that council gave no, or inadequate, reasons for decision to grant permission

 Tudor Homes wants to construct a €130 million apartment and housing scheme.